Charles Green (balloonist)

 Charles Green (31 January 1785 – 26 March 1870) was the United Kingdom's most famous balloonist of the 19th century.
 He experimented with coal gas as a cheaper and more readily available alternative to hydrogen for lifting power.
 His first ascent was in a coal gas balloon on 19 July 1821.
 He became a professional balloonist and had made 200 ascents by 1835.
 In 1836, he set a major long distance record in the balloon Royal Vauxhall, flying overnight from Vauxhall Gardens in London to Weilburg, Duchy of Nassau (Germany) a distance of 480 mi.
 By the time he retired in 1852, he had flown in a balloon more than 500 times.

 Green is credited with the invention of the trail rope as an aid to steering and landing a balloon.

 A trophy named after him, the "Charles Green Salver", is awarded by the British Balloon and Airship Club (BBAC) for exceptional flying achievements or contributions in ballooning.
-The trophy was originally given to Green by Richard Crawshay after a ballon trip in Norfolk.
+The trophy was originally given to Green by Richard Crawshay after a balloon trip in Norfolk.
 Recipients have included Brian Jones and Bertrand Piccard for the first round-the-world balloon flight.
 Green was included in the ballooning hall of fame in 1999.